corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 3. Collecting

 {{< note >}}
-The query `whereJson` will return `StateAndRef` objects and the data going into the filtering and transforming logic consists of `StateAndRefs`.
+The query `whereJson` returns `StateAndRef` objects and the data going into the filtering and transforming logic consists of `StateAndRefs`.
 {{< /note >}}

 #### Filtering